top of page

 My first pastoral experience was wrought with hardships for which my only path was to cham-uh.
 It was a difficult ministry for me and my wife.
 More than the physical toil it took on my body, it was the mental and emotional burden that was overwhelming.
 Without getting into specifics, the ministry expectations for me as an assistant pastor were to run a marathon as if it were a sprint.

 I wrestle with this scene from The Bear, specifically Fields’ justification of his treatment of Carmy.
 “You were an okay chef when you started with me.
 And you left an excellent chef.
 So, you’re welcome.”
-I left my first ministry dejected, feeling like I’ve failed, and worse yet, feeling unsure of my calling because I’ve abandoned my cultural orthopraxy.
+I left my first ministry dejected, feeling like I’d failed, and worse yet, feeling unsure of my calling because I’d abandoned my cultural orthopraxy.
 But I’m also certain it has shaped me into a better pastor.
 The overarching question I keep asking myself now is, “Was Fields right?”

 I loathe this question because I fear it might be true.
 I believe I’m functionally a better leader and pastor because of my trauma, not in spite of it.
 At least when it comes to the front of the house.
 My spiritual food service is in order.
 I am prepared for a wide assortment of workplace hazards.
 My congregation eats meals that have been forged in the fire and the public face of my restaurant projects health and vitality.
 And in the end, I keep going.
 I know I can endure.
 I can cham-uh well past the point of exhaustion, even delirium.